 Le Musée d’Art Moderne et Contemporain – The Modern and Contemporary Art Museum

-Waiting to be discovered on the West side of the Vauban Barrage is the building of the Museum of Modern and Contemporary Art, established by Adrien Fainsilber in 1998.
+Waiting to be discovered on the West side of the Vauban Barrage is the Museum of Modern and Contemporary Art building, established by Adrien Fainsilber in 1998.

-Several works are displayed here, notably those of Monet, Gauguin, Vlaminck, Dufy, Gustave Doré, Picasso, Richier or Buren.
-The museum retraces the history of modern art from the 1850s to present day, passing by impressionism, constructivism, fauvism and expressionism.
+Several works are displayed here: Monet, Gauguin, Vlaminck, Dufy, Gustave Doré, Picasso, Richier or Buren.
+The museum retraces the history of modern art from the 1850s to the present day, passing by impressionism, constructivism, fauvism and expressionism.

 La Tour du Bourreau – the Executioner’s Tower

 Local legend still tells the incredible story of the tortured executioner!
-In 1565, the city’s executioner, Sébastien Rosenkrantz, was arrested for having supported and gathered a small group of crooks whom he taught to do mischief.
-The penalty was of the highest order and, after having been tortured, he was executed, and his lover was publicly flogged and banished from the city indefinitely.
+In 1565, the city’s executioner, Sébastien Rosenkrantz, was arrested for supporting and gathering a small group of crooks he taught to do mischief.
+The penalty was of the highest order, and after having been tortured, he was executed, and his lover was publicly flogged and banished from the city indefinitely.

 St. Pierre-le-Vieux Church

 One hundred metres to the north stands the Saint-Pierre-le-Vieux church.
-It is not one, but rather two churches juxtaposed one over the other.
-Its two unusual bell towers mark the religious landscape that Strasbourg inherited, as a city sharing two faiths: one Protestant and the other Catholic.
+It is not one, but instead, two churches juxtaposed one over the other.
+Its two unusual bell towers mark the religious landscape Strasbourg inherited as a city sharing Protestant and Catholic faiths.

-An initial church was built in gothic style in 1389 and in 1529 became one of the city’s seven Lutheran Protestant parishes.
-In 1683, the church became Catholic once again and in 1867, ahead of an increase in the number of worshippers, the construction of a second building, perpendicular to the first, was decided.
+An initial church was built in the Gothic style in 1389.
+It became one of the city’s seven Lutheran Protestant parishes in 1529.
+In 1683, the church became Catholic again and in 1867, ahead of an increase in the number of worshippers, the construction of a second building, perpendicular to the first, was decided.

-The Petite France district is a charming little place to visit during the Advent where the Christmas decorations and illuminations are particularly treated with great care.
+The Petite France district is a charming little place to visit during Advent, where the Christmas decorations and illuminations are mainly treated with great care.

 Find out more about the Christmas Markets of Strasbourg.